Country Studied: Romania

 - Visual-Spatial: Creating flashcards, using pictures and diagrams, watching videos with subtitles or transcripts.

-Kinesthetic-Bodily: TPR (Total Physical Response) activities, using gestures and movement to reinforce language learning.
+- Kinesthetic-Bodily: TPR (Total Physical Response) activities, using gestures and movement to reinforce language learning.

-Strategies used as part of Best Practice
+Strategies used as part of case study

 - Adapting instruction to various learning styles.